wp-plugins/mad-mimi/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Critical upgrade - fixes widget not displaying in Widgets page

 = 1.2 =
 * Added support for PHP4 servers.
 The plugin won't have the user list management functionality, but everything else should work.
 * Fixed potential error when submitting a form without a selected user list